New York Marriott Marquis: Atrium lobby

-Guestrooms and rooftop
+Upper stories

 The hotel was built with 1,876 or 1,877 rooms, each measuring 13.7 by 21 ft.
 Each room is designed to face the atrium.
 Rather than physical keys, each room could be entered using a computerized card.
 The hotel contains rooms in numerous sizes, including "family connector", "deluxe", and "superior" rooms.
 The rooms also include TVs and custom furnishings.
+By 2025, there were 1,971 rooms.

-The top three stories (47th through 49th) contain the View, New York City's only rooftop revolving restaurant.
+The 47th through 49th stories contain the View, New York City's only rooftop revolving restaurant.
 The View specializes in American cuisine for brunch and dinner.
-The restaurant is designed with 700 seats and generally makes a full revolution every hour, though it originally rotated clockwise and made a full revolution every 70 to 80 minutes.
+The restaurant is designed with 700 seats.
+As of 2025, the dining room is on the 47th story, and the bar is on the 48th story.
+The dining room level generally makes a full revolution every 60 minutes, and the bar level rotates once every 45 minutes.
+It originally rotated clockwise and made a full revolution every 70 to 80 minutes.
 The rotating restaurant was manufactured by the Macton Corporation.
 It consists of a set of static pedestals with wheels attached to them.
 The restaurant and lounges are then placed on platforms above the wheels; there are rails on the underside of each platform, which one designer compared to the opposite of a train.

 History

 Planning

 By the 1960s, Times Square was in decline, and its dilapidated condition was widely perceived among the public as representative of the city's decline as a whole.
 In the late 1960s, real-estate agent Peter Sharp had acquired the Morosco, Astor, Helen Hayes, and Victoria theaters, with plans to build an office tower on the site.
 However, Sharp could not find a willing major tenant for the property.
-Sharp also tried to acquire the Piccadilly Hotel to the west, but the hotel refused to sell.
+Sharp also tried to acquire the Piccadilly Hotel to the west, but the hotel's owners refused to sell.